-- The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism. - The brake is applied when the front hand guard (B) is pushed forwards.
+The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism (a pendulum that swings independently of the chain saw.
+On most of our models the front hand guard acts as a counterweight in case of kickback).

+The brake is applied when the front hand guard (B) is pushed forwards.